Mattias Janmark: Playing career

 For the following 2014–15 season, Janmark opted to remain in Sweden, signing a one-year contract with Frölunda HC on 3 June 2014.
 On 1 March 2015, the Red Wings traded Janmark, Mattias Bäckman and a third-round draft pick to the Dallas Stars in exchange for Erik Cole and a second-round draft pick.
 At the conclusion of the season, having scored 36 points in 55 games, Janmark signed a two-year, entry-level contract with the Stars on 24 April 2015.
 He was immediately assigned to the Stars' minor league affiliate, the Texas Stars for their playoff run.

 Janmark made his NHL debut on 8 October 2015, netting his first career goal on his first shot on his first shift, 99 seconds into the game.
 After a successful rookie year, he would miss the entire season in 2016–17 due to a knee injury.

 On 6 June 2019, the Stars re-signed Janmark to a one-year, $2.3 million contract extension.

-Having left the Stars organization as a free agent after four seasons, Janmark was signed to a one-year, $2.25 million contract with the Chicago Blackhawks on 12 October 2020.
+Having left the Stars organization as a free agent after four seasons, Janmark signed a one-year, $2.25 million contract with the Chicago Blackhawks on 12 October 2020.

 On 12 April 2021, Janmark was traded by the Blackhawks to the Vegas Golden Knights in a three-way trade.
 He and Chicago's fifth-round draft pick in 2022 were traded to Vegas in exchange for Vegas' second-round draft pick in 2021 as well as a third-round pick in 2022, while the San Jose Sharks received a fifth-round pick in 2022 from Vegas.
 During the following playoffs, on 28 May 2021, he scored a hat trick for the Golden Knights in the seventh game of their first-round matchup against the Minnesota Wild.

-As a free agent from the Golden Knights following the 2021–22 season, Janmark was signed to a one-year, $1.25 million contract with the Edmonton Oilers on 17 July 2022.
+A free agent from the Golden Knights following the 2021–22 season, Janmark signed a one-year, $1.25 million contract with the Edmonton Oilers on 17 July 2022.
 On 9 November, the Oilers recalled Janmark from their AHL affiliate, the Bakersfield Condors, after Evander Kane suffered an injury.

+During game 7 of the 2024 Stanley Cup Final, Janmark scored the Oilers' only goal to tie the game 1-1 with 13 minutes left in the 1st period, but they eventually lost 2-1 to the Florida Panthers.

+On 1 July 2024, the Oilers re-signed Janmark to a three-year, $4.35 million contract extension.